cytomining/pycytominer/README.md

   disk.
 For full pipeline orchestration, chain commands in your workflow manager.
 - Output format is controlled by `--output_type` (for example `parquet`); this is not inferred from the filename extension.

-Pycytominer also provides a simple CLI for file-based workflows.
-The Pycytominer CLI calls single Pycytominer functions that read profiles from disk, perform a specific operation with provided arguments, and write outputs to disk without requiring a dedicated python file.

 ```bash
 # Aggregate profiles (note the parquet output type)